-HCHO is dissociated on the electrode surface at lower anodic potential.
-Higher anodic potential causes dehydrogenation of water which results in water oxidation with intermediate Pt-OH formation.
+HCHO is dissociated on the electrode surface at lower anodic potentials.
+Higher anodic potentials cause dehydrogenation of water which results in water oxidation with intermediate Pt-OH formation.
 We believe that these reaction lead to oscillating potentials, which in turn lead to self-oscillating motion of the IPMC sheet.

 Series of chronopotentiometry scans were conducted to characterize oscillations for different HCHO concentration and current densities.
-As was brought out in our previous paper[7], the oscillations start at approximately $7mA/cm^2$.
-The experiments were conducted up to current density values of $40mA/cm^2$.
-Tests with HCHO concentrations of 1M, 2M, and 3M show that oscillations frequency remains constant up to current density of $14mA/cm^2$, but after further increasing current, in 1MHCHO, the frequency decreases, in 2M HCHO, the frequency remains constant, and in 3M HCHO solution, the frequency starts to increase, as also shown in Figure 4.
-Our goal is to develope a model of the frequency behavior depending on HCHO concentration and current density.
-The basic model and concepts are taken from PhD thesis of D. Kim[12] and work of P. Strasser[13].
-To describe oscillations, the four dynamic parameters, therefore four differential equations, must be observed: concentration of adsorbed OH, CO, change of double layer potential due to electrochemical reactions, and change of concentration of HCHO near the surface of platinum.
-First two variables could be expressed for a certain current density and HCHO concentration as:[12]
+As was brought out in our previous paper [9], the oscillations start at approximately 7 mA/cm^2 .
+The experiments were conducted up to current density values of 40 mA/cm^2 .
+Tests with HCHO concentrations of 1 M, 2 M, and 3 M show that oscillations frequencies remain constant up to the current density of 14 mA/cm^2 , but after further increasing the current, in 1 M HCHO, the frequency decreases, in 2 M HCHO, the frequency remains constant, and in 3 MHCHO solution, the frequency starts to increase, as also shown in Fig. 4.
+Our goal is to develope a model for describing the frequency behavior depending on HCHO concentration and the current density.
+The basic model and concepts are taken from PhD thesis of D. Kim [17] and work of P. Strasser [18].
+To describe the oscillations, four dynamic parameters, therefore four differential equations, must be observed: concentration of adsorbed OH, CO, the change of the double layer potential due to electrochemical reactions, and the change of the concentration of HCHO near the surface of platinum.
+First two variables could be expressed for a certain current density and HCHO concentration as [17]:

-$$\dot{\theta}{CO} = k_2 M - k_4 \theta{CO} \theta{OH}, \tag{14}$$ where θ{CO} and θ{OH} are normed adsorbtion coverages of CO and OH.
+$$\theta{CO} = k_2 M - k_4 \theta{CO} \theta{OH}, \qquad (14)$$ where θ{CO} and θ{OH} are normed adsorbtion coverages of CO and OH.
 Variables k_i and M are described by equations